About

 Frontex border guards support EU and Schengen countries in tasks such as:

-• collecting and sharing information on situation at EU’s borders and beyond
+• collecting and sharing information on the situation at the EU’s external borders and beyond

 • search and rescue activities